kgashok/makesite/content/blog/2021-04-13-the-six-interrogatives.md

 What -> to come fully alive
 Why -> before you are going to be completely dead and gone, very soon
-Who -> ask others who have already have been there, done it!
+Who -> ask the *enlightened* ones, who already have been there and done it!
-How -> Start with introducing stillness into your life for   20min -> impact the rest of 23.40 hours of the day
+How -> Start with maintaining absolute stillness in your life for 20min -> when done right and with your patience, you will see it positively life up the rest of 23.40 hours of the day
-When -> first thing in the morning
+When -> first thing in the morning, at 4am or at the break of dawn
 Which -> Focus on one thought at a moment; focus on one thing and only thing at a time!

 And by the way, what is the purpose of life?